 Six Sigma Black Belt Exam Nominal Group Technique Questions

-Question: Which of the following tools should be used when a team is generating and prioritizing a list of options that include highly controversial issues?
+Question: Which of the following tools should be used when a team generates and ranks a list of options that include highly controversial issues?

 (A) Brainstorming